4rg0n/songs-of-syx-mod-example/README.md

 # DISCLAIMER

-The source code of the "roommod" example comes from the game files itself and were written by the game dev Jake de Laval.
+The source code of the "eclipse" example comes from the game files itself and were written by the game dev Jake de Laval.
 I've just build the maven tooling around it.